Divergent data reduction for Amor#

 warnings.filterwarnings('ignore', 'Failed to convert .* into a transformation')

-warnings.filterwarnings('ignore', 'Invalid transformation, missing attribute')
+warnings.filterwarnings('ignore', 'Invalid transformation')

 Create and configure the workflow#